nalivayev/lode_star/README.md

 ```

 This approach allows you to extend the server with custom data sources or simulation logic, simply by dropping new generator modules into the `generators` directory.

+## Notes

+- **Speed is always specified in km/h** in all sources and in GeoJSON/CSV.
+- The server prints each point's data and sends NMEA sentences to all connected clients.
+- If `--wait-for-keypress` is used, the server will not start sending data until you press ENTER.
+- For `transition="manual"` in GeoJSON or CSV or generator, the server will wait for ENTER before sending the next point.

 ---